Herbert

 gas, being absorbed by the crown sheet, thereby resulting in the

-lowering of the exhaust gas temperature as it passes through this
+lowering of the exhaust gas temperature as it passes through

-corresponding decrease in temperature along its length.
+exhibits a corresponding decrease in temperature along its

 The interior of outer vaporizer housing 12 above the crown sheet